righteouslabs/interview-test/README.md

 1. Remember to rebuild the container after making code changes

     This test involves Docker containers.
 This means any code changes made locally don't automatically get pushed inside the container.
 The container needs to be re-built (or code to be mapped via volumes, but this is advanced for this test)

+# 💻 Laptop Challenges

+If you do not have access to a laptop, or are facing setup related issues, then you can still complete the test using a cloud-based IDE.
+The instructions are slightly different.

+Follow instructions below to setup GitHub Codespaces and complete the test:

+1. [Sign up](https://github.com/signup) for a free GitHub account
+1. [Fork](https://github.com/righteouslabs/interview-test/fork) the interview test repository to your GitHub account
+1. Click `Code` button and select `Create Codespace on main`
+1. Wait for the Codespace to be created
+1. Once the Codespace is ready, continue with the instructions from the `Start` section above